You won’t believe it, but a Chinese Entrepreneur built this gorgeous home that floats in the middle of the ocean for a measly $61,000

 The floating home is surrounded by water on all sides and is built on a buoyant base.
 It cost the entrepreneur roughly $61,000 to build and took more than a year of hard labor.

 The structure houses sliding glass doors on all sides for panoramic views.
-On entering one first notices a generous living room that also incorporates the dining room and the kitchen.
+On entering one notices first a generous living room that also incorporates the dining room and the kitchen.

 This secluded retreat is made of materials like steel for the structure, aluminum-magnesium-manganese and teak, and plenty of glass to take in the breathtaking views.
 The roof is acid- and corrosion-resistant.